 You can be sure that you are purchasing a rock-solid piece of equipment when you choose to buy the LifeCycle bike and never once worry about stability issues thereafter.

 The main benefit of LifeCycle’s handlebars is that they are large and multi-grip.
-Generally, thicker the handlebars greater is their comfort.
+Generally, the thicker the handlebars greater is their comfort.

 Besides this, the large handlebars make it more comfortable to hold with your hands, all the more when you are exercising in a standing position.